 - Personal impact statement to explain the nature of your disadvantage and its effect on your study.
 You may paste in a Word document of no more than 300 words of 11 point Arial font and line spacing 1.5

-- Supporting documentation for your disadvantage(s) – scanned copies (pdf) or images of originals, no more than 6 pages.
+- Supporting documentation for your disadvantage(s) – scanned copy (pdf) of originals, no more than 6 pages.

 Before applying, students are advised to read carefully all the information on this website, including the Frequently Asked Questions.